This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 It was the first time I’d ever seen people sitting on a beach before wearing fly head nets, they were that bad.
 You’ve been warned.

 But the beach looked beautiful though!

 Make sure to hike up to Cape Naturaliste Lighthouse for some incredible views.

 We didn’t swim at Indijup Beach and only visited once but visually I had to add it to my list and from the surfers riding the waves it appeared to be another handy surfing spot (very uncrowded) and a beautiful place for a swim.

-Apparently there’s a pod of dolphins that call the bay home and are known to ride the waves, and at the southern end of the best a group of sand boarders were riding down the steep dune which looked like fun!
+Apparently, there’s a pod of dolphins that call the bay home and are known to ride the waves, and at the southern end of the best, a group of sand boarders was riding down the steep dune which looked like fun!

 Pin to Save to Pinterest: